tfausak/lackey/README.md

 # [Lackey][]

-Lackey is a Haskell library that generates Ruby functions for [Servant][] APIs.
+Lackey is a Haskell library for generating Ruby consumers of [Servant][] APIs.

 -   [Installation](#installation)